CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Devices/Monitor-Switches.md

 - `text-port` limits output to a particular host and port; `hostname` is required with this option
 - `tx`, `rx` limits output to the transmit or receive values, respectively

-This example shows the interface statistics for the *leaf01* switch for all of their physical interfaces.
+This example shows the interface statistics for the *leaf01* switch for all of its physical interfaces.

 ```
 cumulus@switch:~$ netq leaf01 show interface-stats